heucuva/europi-go/internal/projects/complexarp/README.md

 #### Main Display

-The main display shows the voltage of the CV 1 output on the EuroPi as well as the the currently selected scale and the range (in +/- V/Octaves) of the arpeggiation.
+The main display shows the voltages of the CV outputs on the EuroPi.

 #### Complex Arpeggiator Configuration